TPO Profile – Session

 Calculation Properties #

-You can access calculation properties from Properties Tab of the indicator configuration window.
+You can access calculation properties from the Properties tab in the indicator’s configuration window.

 Time-Bracket: Represents the time interval identified by the same letter (typically 30 minutes).

-Calculate on Last n Sessions: specifies the number of trading sessions on which to calculate the indicator.
-If you are using 1-Tick resolution data to build the indicator, we recommend you not to overdo the number of sessions.
-Data loading and calculation times progressively increase with the increase in the number of sessions involved.
-However, there is no recommended number of sessions to use.
-It depends on many factors and in particular on your PC performance, your Internet line and your data feed.
-Set this property correctly according to your needs and the performance of your PC/data-feed.
-If you notice very long loading times, decrease the number of sessions.
+Calculate on Last x Sessions: specifies the number of trading sessions over which the indicator is calculated.
+If using 1-Tick resolution data to build the indicator, avoid using too many sessions.
+Data loading and calculation times increase progressively with more sessions.
+There is no recommended number of sessions; it depends on various factors, especially your PC’s performance, internet connection, and data feed.
+Set this property according to your needs and PC/data-feed performance.
+If you notice long loading times, reduce the number of sessions.

-Value Area (%): specifies the Value Area width (as a percentage).
-Typical value of this property is 68.2 (default).
-We recommend you do not change it unless you have special needs.
+Value Area (%): specifies the Value Area width as a percentage.
+The typical value for this property is 68.2 (default).
+We recommend not changing it unless you have specific needs.

-Ticks per Row: specifies the width (in ticks) of each single price level.
-A tick is the smallest price movement (tick-size) defined in the instrument configuration.
-Usually, the correct value for this property is 1.
-For some instruments, where the tick-size is very small compared to the current price (eg US stocks), it may be necessary to group a number of price levels into a single level by setting this property to a value greater than 1.
+Ticks per Row: specifies the width (in ticks) of each price level.
+A tick is the smallest price movement (tick size) defined in the instrument configuration.
+Typically, the correct value for this property is 1.
+For some instruments, where the tick size is very small compared to the current price (e.g., U.S. stocks), it may be necessary to group several price levels into one by setting this property to a value greater than 1.

-Resolution: defines the resolution of data to be used to calculate the indicator:
+Resolution: defines the resolution of data to be used for calculating the indicator:

-• Tick Direction: volume is assigned to Bid or Ask based on direction of current tick compared to previous one.
-In other words, if current tick price is higher than previous one the volume is assigned to Ask, if lower it is assigned to Bid, if equal it is assigned to bid or ask based on the last assignment made.
+• Tick Direction: Volume is assigned to Bid or Ask based on direction of the current tick compared to the previous one.
+In other words, if current tick price is higher than the previous one, volume is assigned to Ask; if lower, it is assigned to Bid.
+If price is the same, volume is assigned to Bid or Ask based on last assignment made.

-• Bid/Ask: volume is assigned to Bid if seller is the aggressor, or to Ask if buyer is the aggressor.
-If the aggressor is unknown and price is between bid and ask, the volume is assigned to bid or to ask depending on last assignment made.
+• Bid/Ask: Volume is assigned to Bid if the seller is the aggressor, or to Ask if the buyer is the aggressor.
+If the aggressor is unknown and the price is between Bid and Ask, volume is assigned to Bid or Ask depending on the last assignment made.

-• 1-Minute: use this resolution to get an approximate TPO Profile.
-Data loading and calculation times are very short
+• 1-Minute: use this resolution for an approximate TPO profile.
+Data loading and calculation times are very short.

-If data resolution is other than 1-Tick, total bar volume is assigned to price level corresponding to the bar close.
+If data resolution is different from 1-Tick, total bar volume is assigned to the price level corresponding to the bar’s close.

 Initial Balance (duration in minutes): Initial Balance represents the price range established in the first x minutes of session (typically 60/120 minutes).
 This property specifies the Initial Balance duration.